-AEL's legal expenses portfolio consists of a wide variety of products that fall into before the event ('BTE'), commercial and personal after the event ('ATE') and litigation funding business segments.
+AEL's legal expenses portfolio consists of a wide variety of products that fall into before the event (BTE), commercial and personal after the event (ATE) and litigation funding business segments.
 AEL predominately utilises coverholder-MGAs to write BTE legal expenses business; and mainly distributes directly or via brokers without delegation for ATE and Litigation Funding business.
-These products are primarily targeted at consumer and commercial customers; however, circa 25-30% of the consumer BTE business is through inwards reinsurance.
+These products are primarily targeted at consumer and commercial customers.
 Distribution varies, with BTE and Personal ATE geographically focused in the UK; whilst Commercial ATE and Litigation Funding targets both the UK and overseas.

-This business continued to be a specific area of growth for the 2020 year and will continue to be so for the foreseeable future; and as an 'A-' rated insurer, the Company is well positioned to take advantage of this market.
+Legal Expenses GWP reduced by 22% in 2021 driven by a one-off lapse provision adjustment on the Personal ATE segment, and some delays on new business on the Commercial ATE book due to market conditions.
+The portfolio will continue to be an area of targeted growth for the foreseeable future; and as an 'A-' rated insurer, AEL is well positioned to take advantage of this market.
 AEL has a broad range of experience and skills that have allowed the development of innovative solutions suited to its current customer base.
 Across segments, AEL's strategic objective is to be the leading provider, ensuring competitive edge is maintained through quality underwriting, providing a bespoke rather than commoditised service where possible and ensuring distribution is well considered.

 Profitability in sub-segments has been steady.
-The markets for BTE and commercial ATE are highly competitive, whilst the personal ATE market has consolidated following government reforms.
+The markets for BTE and commercial ATE remain highly competitive, whilst the personal ATE market has consolidated following government reforms.